nbakas/ANNBN.jl/ReadMe.md

 This is a Julia code for the implementation of ANNBN numerical scheme.
 It regards the computation of Artificial Neural Networks' weights, without a iterative training algorithm, by dividing the dataset in small neighborhoods.

-> Key features of the ANNBN Algorithm
+> Features of the Algorithm

 - the training is vastly fast.
 - it exhibits remarkably low errors.